 If you've been to Ukraine, you know it's the land of stunning cathedrals and monasteries.
 Here's everything you need to know about visiting one of our very favorites: The Lavra!

 It's no secret that we LOVE Ukraine, and after visiting this country, you will too!
 Kiev is not only the capital, but also a cultural hub.
 Plus it's the location of several schools where volunteers with International Language Programs are able to teach English for their semester abroad.
 We've got all the best places to stay, shop, and eat on our complete guide to visiting Kiev!
 Make sure you check it out when planning your trip.
-We also recommend experiencing all 10 of these free things to do in Kiev!

 Everything To Know About The Lavra